brenocq-atta/tutorial/plots/README.md

   <img src="https://storage.googleapis.com/atta-images/docs/tutorial/plots/2022-08-19.png" height="400">
 </div>

-Atta has native integration with ImGui and ImPlot.
+Atta has native integration with ImGui, ImPlot, and ImPlot3D.

-I highly recommend taking a look into the [ImPlot repository](https://github.com/epezent/implot) to see all the awesome plots that are possible to do!
+I highly recommend taking a look into the [ImPlot](https://github.com/epezent/implot) and [ImPlot3D](https://github.com/brenocq/implot3d) repositories to see all the awesome plots you can do!